GEO-IASS/rfpow/README.txt

 a *nix OS, try using the `dev_appserver.py` script, like so:
     dev_appserver.py ~/path/to/rfpow301

+# Gmail Account
+This is not required to know, but in case the app asks you for gmail credentials and you don't want to use your real one, play around with this account.

+rfpow301demo@gmail.com
+password: rfpow301demo

 # Structure
 - /{root_dir}: controllers/handlers to frontend (communicate with view)
 - /backend: services, more logic